fdcastel/PSFirebird/README.md

 By default, all backups are created as *non-transportable*, resulting in approximately 5% faster performance.
 Use the `-Transportable` option if you plan to restore the database on a different system.

+Any extra arguments provided to this cmdlet will be forwarded to the `gbak` command.

 ```powershell
 # Example: Create a transportable backup.
 Backup-FirebirdDatabase -Database '/tmp/mydb.fdb' -BackupFile '/backups/mydb.fbk' -Transportable